 At the heart of the Spanish program is the Casa Hispana, a lively place where students and community members enjoy films, conversation, art exhibitions, and a variety of events relating to the culture of Spain and the Latin American countries.
 The Casa also houses the offices of the Valencia program, the LASMA Spanish club, a library, and classrooms.

-The Spanish program has contributed the highest number of Fulbright awardees at Nazareth College, which is recognized among colleges as a top producer of Fulbright recipients in the nation.
+The Spanish language degree program has contributed the highest number of Fulbright awardees at Nazareth College, which is recognized among colleges as a top producer of Fulbright recipients in the nation.

 Education: B.A., Spanish, Southern Connecticut State University; M.A., Spanish, Emory University; Ph.D., Comparative Literature, Emory University.